 - Focus on the question supported by the module materials.
 You’ve heard this advice a million times but this makes sure you apply it.

 - Generates summaries.
 The method is designed to turn verbose text into bullets which use imperative language.
 You could reproduce the summary using your preferred recall format (mind map, mnemonics etc.)

 - It suggests a way of using colours effectively.
 For me this meant deciding what was worth highlighting (process words, perspectives, themes) and picking colours which meant something e.g. purple for phenomenological, then using them consistently.
 I think this will pay off the more of these I do.

-- Random.
+- Generative.
 Even doing the test template I started to notice ideas “between the words”, in this case how ontology, methodology, methods and analysis might help answer a question.

 So here’s the method in a step-by-step format.
 It falls into two broad stages of making a template for the topic/essay (see the test template I produced when putting the method together) and filling it in.

 Producing a topic/essay template

 - Using the Specimen Exam Paper (SEP), copy the question and guidance notes into your favourite word processor.
 This is quick and easy with the guidance notes.
 If you’re working with a question from another exam paper you have to do the hard work of writing your own ‘guidance’ although if you have the time and inclination I’m sure this is a good activity (as in ‘active’ learning).